tomordonez/tomordonez.github.io/_posts/2017-10-01-touch-typing-z-type.md

   - /touch-typing-z-type.html
 categories: [Code]
 image: assets/images/9.jpg
-tags: [touch typing, focus, ztype]
+tags: [touch typing, productivity, ztype]
 ---

 Learn touch typing with the Z-type game and become ultra-focused.
 This is a great skill to have if you are learning Linux or a programming language.